 Agriculture and forestry are both prominent in the subarea.
 Approximately 86 percent (756 square miles) of the subarea is classified by the Comprehensive Plan as Forest Production District, including both public and private lands.
-Government landowners within the subarea include the United States Forest Service, Washington State Parks, Washington State Department of Natural Resources, King County Department of Natural Resources and Parks, and City of Seattle.
-Large private timber landowners include Weyerhaeuser and Campbell Global.
 Downstream of Snoqualmie Falls, most of the Snoqualmie River floodplain lies within the 14,931-acre Snoqualmie Agricultural Production District and is zoned for agriculture.
 Forestry and agriculture are discussed in the Parks and Open Space and Economic Development Chapters of this document.

-Snoqualmie Indian Tribe, Tulalip Tribes, and Muckleshoot Indian Tribe
+Snoqualmie Tribe, Tulalip Tribes, and Muckleshoot Tribe

 As their ancestors did, contemporary Tulalip, Snoqualmie, and Muckleshoot Tribal people continue to serve as stewards of the Snoqualmie River valley, caring for its landscape and natural resources.
-The Snoqualmie Indian Tribe has a 56.5-acre reservation located in the upper Snoqualmie River basin in King County near Snoqualmie Falls.
-In 2021, the Snoqualmie Indian Tribe acquired the 12,000-acre Snoqualmie Indian Tribe Ancestral Forest in the Tolt River watershed.
-In 2023, the 46 acres of land the Snoqualmie Indian Tribe owns near Snoqualmie Falls was also placed in trust.
+The Snoqualmie Tribe has a 56.5-acre reservation located in the upper Snoqualmie River basin in King County near Snoqualmie Falls.
+In 2021 the Snoqualmie Tribe acquired the 12,000-acre Snoqualmie Tribe Ancestral Forest in the Tolt River watershed.
+In 2023, the 46 acres of land the Snoqualmie Tribe owns near Snoqualmie Falls, was also placed in trust.
 The entire Snohomish River Basin, including most of this subarea, is located within the treaty reserved federally adjudicated usual and accustomed fishing places of the Tulalip Tribes.
-The subarea includes a small area of the Lake Sammamish watershed, which is located within the treaty-reserved federally adjudicated usual and accustomed places of the Muckleshoot Indian Tribe.
-The Snoqualmie Indian Tribe is the only Indian tribe with trust lands in this planning area.
+The subarea includes a small area of the Lake Sammamish watershed, which is located within the treaty-reserved federally adjudicated usual and accustomed places of the Muckleshoot Tribe.
+The Snoqualmie Tribe is the only Indian tribe with trust lands in this planning area.